timoxley/columnify/Readme.md

 module2 0.2.0
 ```

+### Setting Global and Per Column Options

-### Wrapping Column Cells
+### Maximum and Minimum Column Widths

-You can define the maximum width before wrapping for individual cells in
-columns.
-Minimum width is also supported.
-Wrapping will happen at word
-boundaries.
-Empty cells or those which do not fill the max/min width
-will be padded with spaces.
+You can define the `maxWidth` and `minWidth` globally, or for specified columns.
+By default wrapping will happen at word boundaries.
+Empty cells or those which do not fill the `maxWidth`/`minWidth` will be padded with spaces.

 ```javascript